-A simple reason exists to deadhead sunflowers -- and lots of other plant varieties: Doing so keeps the blooms coming.
-A flowering plant's purpose is to propagate by producing flowers that then produce seeds.
-When you remove fading flowers before a plant starts producing seeds, it signals the plant to produce more flowers.
+A simple reason exists to remove the fading flowers of sunflowers and lots of other plant varieties: Doing so keeps the blossoms coming on some types of sunflowers.
+A flowering plant's purpose is to propagate by producing flowers and seeds.
+When you remove fading flowers before a sunflower starts producing seeds, it signals the plant to produce more flowers.

 Deadheading has other advantages.
 For example, removing the fading flowers can make the plants look tidier.
 If you don't want sunflowers growing from seeds on their own in the same garden next year, then deadhead to prevent the seeds from forming and dropping into the garden soil.

 Sanitize Your Tools

 A sharp knife, scissors or a pair of hand pruners should do the job of deadheading sunflowers well.
 Because you're cutting plants that you want to remain alive and healthy, disinfect your cutting tools before you begin deadheading.
 If you don't, you could spread diseases from one plant to another.

 Before you deadhead sunflowers, wipe the blades of your pruning tool with isopropyl alcohol (at least 70 percent) or a household cleaner, such as Lysol or Pine-Sol.
 You can also soak your tools in the solution for five minutes and then rinse them with clean water.
 Allow them to air dry.
 Avoid using chlorine bleach; it pits the metal blades of your tools.